 - Reading disorder

 - Visual perception disorder

 All three clinical issues significantly impact daily functioning at school, work, home, family, relationships, or some aspect of their life.

 Flares, or an uptick in symptoms, often occur in all three, triggered by illness, infection, toxins, stress, fatigue, and diet.

 How are PANS and PANDAS Different?

-The two are different in age of onset, as PANDAS has a typical onset before puberty and a PANS onset can occur at any age even as an adult.
+The two are different in age of onset, as PANDAS has a typical onset before puberty, and a PANS onset can occur at any age, even as an adult.

-While PANS and PANDAS have a sudden onset of neuropsychiatric or neurocognitive issues (or a deep acceleration of a pre-existing clinical condition such as anxiety, OCD, ADHD, etc.), Autoimmune Encepathology is different from PANS and PANDAS because there is no requirement of a sudden onset and the range of onset symptoms is broader.
-With AE, one can have a sudden onset or a gradual onset of symptoms.
+While PANS and PANDAS have a sudden onset of neuropsychiatric or neurocognitive issues (or a deep acceleration of a pre-existing clinical condition such as anxiety, OCD, ADHD, etc.), Autoimmune Encepathology is different from PANS and PANDAS because there is no requirement of sudden onset and the range of onset symptoms is broader.
+With AE, one can have a sudden or gradual onset of symptoms.

 Is the treatment for PANS and PANDAS the same?

-At my center, the basic treatment protocol for PANS and PANDAS patients are the same, as no healing can occur if you aren’t calming the brain and addressing improper detoxification.
+At my center, the basic treatment protocol for PANS and PANDAS patients is the same, as no healing can occur if you aren’t calming the brain and addressing improper detoxification.
 We customize our approach for each person in our BrainBehaviorReset™ Program.